 Respect others' responses.

-Don't delete comments because they're critical of you or the University.
-(Do, however, remove comments that include discrimination or hate speech, are libelous, are spam, or contain confidential or protected information.)
+Don't delete comments simply because they're critical of you or the University.
+(Do, however, remove comments that include discrimination or hate speech, are libelous, are spam or contain confidential or protected information.)

 If a comment contains a factual error, respond to it calmly and, whenever possible, link to a source for the correct information.
-Sometimes a complaint can be the beginning of a valuable conversation.
-Sometimes it simply fulfills a user's need to have his or her opinion heard.
+Sometimes a complaint can be the beginning of a valuable conversation, and sometimes it simply fulfills a user's need to have his or her opinion heard.

 Review your posts.

-Check for errors before you submit, and try to use standard punctuation, spelling, grammar and capitalization.
+Get all the facts prior to publishing your posts.
+Be sure to provide citations, references, "@" tags, links and hashtags to sources whenever possible.
+Check for errors before you submit and try to use standard punctuation, spelling, grammar and capitalization.

-The University of Denver will not tolerate discrimination, including discrimination based on age, sex, race, color, creed, religion, ethnicity, sexual orientation, genetic background, gender identity, national origin, citizenship, disability, or marital status.
+The University of Denver will not tolerate discrimination, including discrimination based on age, sex, race, color, creed, religion, ethnicity, sexual orientation, genetic background, gender identity, national origin, citizenship, disability, or veteran or marital status.

-Social media doesn't sleep, and readers may be responding while you are off the clock.
+Social media doesn't sleep and readers may be responding while you are off the clock.
 You (or your department) are responsible for monitoring your social accounts daily, including weekends and holidays.
-Respond quickly when a response is called for—within 24 hours or the next business day.
+Respond quickly when a response is called for – within 24 hours or less.

 If you make a mistake, disclose it and be prompt in issuing a correction.
 If you modify an earlier post, make it clear that you have done so.